omarreis01/LLMOmer/README.md

 broke but better code is Websocket/main.py,\n
 You can use it with html file.

-can be runned by in terminal uvicorn main:app --reload --host 0.0.0.0 --port 8004
+can be runned by in terminal uvicorn main:app --reload --host 0.0.0.0 --port 8004 and open the html file